 Where Can I Use a 100 Amp Service?

-- Detached garages: it is also a good option for detached garages that have some heavy-duty appliances like a power saw or welders.
-It can also be used to power a workshop or other small buildings
+- Detached garages: it is used for detached garages that come with heavy-duty devices like a power saw or welders.

 How Many Wires Do You Need For 100 Amp Service